ton-community/ton-docs/docs/participate/run-nodes/nodes-troubleshooting.md

 cp var/ton-work/db/config.json var/ton-work/db/config.json.backup
 ```

-## Error parsing dependencies of distro-info: Invalid version

-There are two known cases when this error appears:

-### Error After Updating MytonCtrl

-Please, delete the file `/usr/local/bin/mytonctrl/VERSION`.

-### Error During MytonCtrl Installation

-`MytonCtrl` may open, but the node will not work properly.
-Please remove `MytonCtrl` from your computer and reinstall it, ensuring to address any errors that were previously encountered.

 ## Mytonctrl was installed by another user.
 Probably you need to launch mtc with `ubuntu` user

-Additionally `mytonctr` may not work properly with this error.
+Additionally `mytonctrl` may not work properly with this error.
 For example, the `status` command may return empty result.

 Check `mytonctrl` owner: